Large-time behaviour for anisotropic stable nonlocal diffusion problems with convection: Basic results for entropy solutions

 \begin{proof} We have already proved that the mild solution $u_{\tilde{\varepsilon}}$ of~\eqref{reg} with initial data $u_{0,\tilde{\varepsilon}}$ satisfies~\eqref{eq.approxL2Energy}.
 By Proposition~\ref{prop.PointwiseStabilityOfEntropySolutions}, there exists an entropy solution $u$ with initial data $u_0$ such that, as $\tilde{\varepsilon}\to0^+$,

-The first two terms on the left-hand side of~\eqref{eq.approxL2Energy} directly converge when applying the Fatou lemma and the a.e.-convergence as $\tilde{\varepsilon}\to0^+$.
+The first two terms on the left-hand side of~\eqref{eq.approxL2Energy} directly converge when applying Fatou's lemma and the a.e.-convergence as $\tilde{\varepsilon}\to0^+$.
 Since $x\mapsto|x|^2$ is convex, we have

 where the latter term goes to zero by the weak convergence of the gradients in $L_\textup{loc}^2(Q)$ as $\tilde{\varepsilon}\to0^+$.
-The right-hand side of~\eqref{eq.approxL2Energy} converge through the use of the Lebesgue dominated convergence theorem.
+The right-hand side of~\eqref{eq.approxL2Energy} converges through the use of the Lebesgue's dominated convergence theorem.